cpulvermacher/close-any-bracket/README.md

 A Visual Studio Code extension to automatically close open braces, brackets, or parentheses in the right order.

 ![Demo](./images/demo.gif)

+You may find this particularly useful with callback-heavy languages or frameworks (e.g. jest, vitest) or in conjunction with Copilot tools that are inconsistent in the amount of context they close at the end of a completion.

 ## Features